flauberjp/udagram/README.md

 ## Troubleshooting

-Sequelize migration does not work, no logs are generated.
+1. Sequelize migration does not work, no logs are generated.
 How to resolve?
 Update pg version using npm install --save pg@latest.
 Reference: https://stackoverflow.com/a/65874373/6771132

+1. How to make server.app from wwww be executed by default by EB?
+Use Proffile.
+Reference: https://stackoverflow.com/a/65773148/6771132